 Finding great corn tortillas is an even trickier proposition, since packaged grocery store brands are almost uniformly awful.
 The one exception is El Milagro, available only in Chicago, Texas, Michigan, and Georgia.
 Otherwise, I highly recommend making your own corn tortillas or, at the very least, seeking out corn tortillas made from fresh, stone-ground nixtamal, which taste the best and are worth the effort required to find them.

 It's actually easier to find these tortillas than it used to be.
 Big Mexican grocery store chains sell fresh nixtamal corn tortillas at their tortilla counters, as do growing numbers of tortillerías popping up around the United States.
 More and more Mexican restaurants are stone-grinding their own masa in-house, and they may sell you a package of tortillas if you ask.

 Beans are almost as important as tortillas in a Mexican meal.
-They can be served alongside a typical guisado (a stewed dish of meat or vegetables in a chili-based sauce), spooned on top of a taco, stuffed into a chile relleno, or eaten plain at any time of day.
+They can be served alongside a typical guisado (a stewed dish of meat or vegetables in a chile-based sauce), spooned on top of a taco, stuffed into a chile relleno, or eaten plain at any time of day.

 Canned beans work in a pinch, but dried will taste better every time, and the leftovers will force you to get creative.
 Leftover beans can be turned into soups, or refried and slathered into tortillas, or puréed into a sauce for enfrijoladas.
 Markets in Mexico sell a wide variety; in the States, Rancho Gordo is a great resource for more off-the-beaten-path varieties—try the alubia blanca, a mild, creamy-fleshed bean, or the stunning domingo rojo.